ZenW00kie/koalas/README.md

-"Let's make PySpark Great Again" (Not that it ever wasn't, but you know...)

 # koalas

-Making PySpark more pandas-like
+### Making PySpark more pandas-like

 ---

+> "Let's make PySpark Great Again" (Not that it ever wasn't, but you know...)

 Welcome to koalas, the wrapper on the wrapper for Spark.
 The real iteration of this should circumvent using PySpark, but for now we're going to use that as our